ccampbell/chromelogger-python/README.md

 Chromelogger is a Python library for logging variables to the Google Chrome console using the Chrome Logger extension.

+For more information about Chrome Logger check out [http://chromelogger.com](http://chromelogger.com).

 ## Getting Started

 1. Install [Chrome Logger](https://chrome.google.com/extensions/detail/noaneddfkdjfnfdakjjmocngnfkfehhd) from the Chrome Web Store